Skip to content

 So, is a Miniature Schnauzer right for you?

-Their friendly, calm and obedient personality is suited to most families.
+Their friendly, lively and obedient personality is suited to most families.
 You can rest easy knowing a Miniature Schnauzer will be your devoted companion for their entire life.
 You’ll have no problems with training and their exercise demands are minimal.
-They’re great with children and other animals, so you don’t need to worry about introducing them to your family.
+They’re great with children, so you don’t need to worry about introducing them to your family.

 How long do Miniature Schnauzers live for?

 A Miniature Schnauzers life expectancy is 12-15 years.
 Diet, exercise, grooming and training all play a part in your dog’s health and can affect their lifespan.
-For example, an overweight dog is more likely to suffer from a health problem.
+For example, an overweight dog is more likely to suffer from health problems.

 What dog group is a Miniature Schnauzer?